 Frank Tenney Johnson, The Confrontation, Graphite on Paper, 18" x 27"

 California treated Johnson well.
 He and Forsythe founded the gallery at the Los Angeles Biltmore, and their studio became a gathering place for famous contemporaries like Charlie Russell, Ed Borein and Norman Rockwell.
 Johnson opened his own Los Angeles studio, to augment his studios in Cody, Wyoming and New York City.
 He sold pieces to the National Gallery in Washington and, in 1937, became an Academician of the National Academy of Design.
 He and Borein also started a trail riding group in Santa Barbara called Rancho Visitadores, which still meets to this day.

 At the very zenith of his career, a terrible event befell Frank Tenney Johnson.
-After kissing his hostess at a party in December of 1938, Johnson either contracted or passed spinal meningitis; he was dead the next day, and his hostess succumbed to the disease two weeks later.
+After kissing his hostess at a party in December of 1938, Johnson either contracted or passed spinal meningitis; him and the hostess he kissed both succumbed to the disease.
 For an individual who had always preferred warm, peaceful scenes and who had created such time-consuming, painstaking pieces (because of his chosen technique of creating chalk-white bases on his pieces mixed with a small amount of vermilion and then left to dry, a single canvas could take more than a year to complete) it was an abrupt and inglorious end to a fantastic career.